mbech/blog/_drafts/Game-of-Life-with-Javascript.markdown

 * Any live cell with two or three live neighbours lives on to the next generation.

-EXAMPLE:
+EXAMPLE - Cell Living On:

 ![cell rule example - live](/blog/assets/posts/GoLJS-cell-layout-live.png)

-*The live middle cell, with two living neighbors, will be alive next round*
+*The live center cell, with two living neighbors, will be alive next round*

 While another rule states:

 * Any live cell with more than three live neighbours dies, as if by overcrowding.

-EXAMPLE:
+EXAMPLE - Doomed Cell:

 ![cell rule example - die](/blog/assets/posts/GoLJS-cell-layout-die.png)

-*The middle cell, with four neighbors, will be dead next round*
+*The same live center cell, now with four neighbors, will be dead next round due to 'overcrowding'*

 By combining these with a few other rules, the next state of any cell is determined by the current state of its 8 surrounding neighbors.
 It's really more of a mathmateical